misaka10843/MirrorDocs-CHS-MT/community-guides/ready-up-and-die.md

 ## End Result:

-1: To create a "ready up" feature, this will prevent players from moving until server/host says go.
+1: To create a “ready up” feature, this will prevent players from moving until server/host says go.

-2: An "isDead" player status to create a death and respawn.
+2: An “isDead” player status to create a death and respawn.

 ![](../.gitbook/assets/RUAD9.jpg)